Scalingo/documentation/_posts/addons/2000-01-01-openvpn-addon.md

 - What happen if the connection is cut?

-The openvpn automatically schedules reconnections, using an exponential backoff logics.
-(Restart instantly first time, then wait longer and longer according to the number of consecutive failures)
+The openvpn automatically schedules reconnections, using an exponential backoff logics (restart instantly first time, then wait longer and longer according to the number of consecutive failures).

 - Where can I find an comprehensive documentation of OpenVPN Config files?